alitalipcoskun/BITES-Bank-nextjs/README.md

 ### Server
 The server must know who are the users are hence it returns responses to these users' requests.
 It wants to send the data to authenticated or authorized user hence every data from the database of the server should not send to every user for security purposes.
-The server has to authenticate every single request who wants to user, identify user and return the response if it has permission as success otherwise no permission.
+The server has to authenticate every single request who wants to user, identify user and return the response if it has permission as success otherwise no permission.+
 ### Users
 The users should not communicate `directly` with the server.